Spanish Bombshell Evangelina Anderson Goes Braless & Showcases Deep Cleavage In Plunging Top

 "Absolutely divine," another gushed.

 A third Instagrammer referenced her husband.
-She is married to Marin Demichelis, a former Bayern Munich and Manchester City footballer.
+She is married to Martin Demichelis, a former Bayern Munich and Manchester City footballer.

 "Martin is the luckiest man in the world.
 You are gorgeous," they wrote.

-The model recently took to Instagram to flaunt her flawless physique.
+The model recently took to Instagram to flaunt her flawless physique yet again.
 In that offering, she went outdoors wearing a daring two-piece swimsuit.
-She showed off her magnificent curves in a strapless metal bikini that clung to her frame.
-She shared five sexy photos that accumulated more than 87,000 likes.
+She showed off her magnificent curves in a strapless metal bikini which clung to her frame.
+She shared five sexy photos, which accumulated more than 87,000 likes.